-11 The second exception is paragraph (c)(9), which makes mandatory the invalidity under 12 Section 510(c) of a direction to a trustee or other person that is manifestly contrary to the terms 13 of the governing instrument or would constitute a serious breach of fiduciary duty.
-The 14 reference to serious breach of fiduciary duty is meant to exclude an inconsequential, immaterial, 15 or technical breach that does not harm the trust or a beneficial owner.
-For some purposes, trust 16 law distinguishes between serious and not serious breaches of trust.
-See, e.g., Uniform Trust Code §706(b)(1) (2000); 2 Austin W. Scott, William F. Fratcher, and Mark L. Ascher, 2 Scott 17 and Ascher on Trusts §11.10, p.
+The second exception is eontained in paragraph (c)($\underline{98}$), which makes mandatory the invalidity under Section 510(c) of a direction to a trustee or other person that is manifestly contrary to the terms of the governing instrument or would constitute a serious breach of fiduciary duty.
+The reference to serious breach of fiduciary duty is designed meant to exclude an inconsequential, immaterial, or technical breach that does not harm the trust or a beneficial owner.
+For some purposes, trust law distinguishes between serious and not serious breaches of trust.
+See, e.g., Uniform Trust Code §706(b)(1) (2000); 2 Austin W. Scott, William F. Fratcher, and Mark L. Ascher, 2 Scott and Ascher on Trusts §11.10, p.
 661 (5th ed.
-2006); Restatement (Second) of Trusts §107 cmt. b 18 19 (1959).
-However, the effect of paragraph (c)(8) is limited by paragraph (c)(5), which allows the 20 trustee's fiduciary duty to be altered by the governing instrument if the alteration is not 21 manifestly unreasonable.
+2006); Restatement (Second) of Trusts §107 cmt. b (1959).
+However, the effect of paragraph (c)($\underline{58}$) is limited by paragraph (c)($\underline{45}$), which allows the trustee's fiduciary duty to be altered by the governing instrument if the alteration is not manifestly unreasonable.

-23 Paragraphs (c)(5), (c)(6), (c)(7), (c)(11), and (c)(12) allow the governing instrument to 24 alter the nature of the trustee's fiduciary obligation; the nonliability of a trustee or another for 25 good faith reliance on the governing instrument, records of the statutory trust, or opinions of experts; the right of a trustee to information, the right of a beneficial owner to information, and 26 27 the right of a beneficial owner to bring an action, but only if the alteration is not "manifestly unreasonable."
-In opting for the "manifestly unreasonable" standard instead of Delaware's 28 29 "good faith and fair dealing" formulation, see Delaware Statutory Trust Act §3806(c) and (e), the 30 drafting committee took notice of the use of the term "manifestly unreasonable" in Revised 31 Uniform Limited Liability Company Act §110(d) (2006); Uniform Limited Partnership Act 32 §110(b) (2001), Revised Uniform Partnership Act §103(b) (1997), Uniform Limited Liability Company Act §103(b) (1996), and intended a similar meaning here.
-See Mark J. Loewenstein, 33 34 Fiduciary Duties and Unincorporated Business Entities: In Defense of the "Manifestly 35 Unreasonable" Standard, 41 Tulsa L. Rev. 411 (2006).
+Paragraphs (c)(5), (c)(6), (c) (7), (c)(110), and (c)(121) allow the governing instrument to alter the nature of the trustee's fiduciary obligation; the nonliability of a trustee or another for good faith reliance on the governing instrument, records of the statutory trust, or opinions of experts; the right of a trustee to information, the right of a beneficial owner to information, and the right of a beneficial owner to bring an action, but only if the alteration is not "manifestly unreasonable."
+In opting for the "manifestly unreasonable" standard instead of Delaware's "good faith and fair dealing" formulation, see Delaware Statutory Trust Act §3806(c) and (e), the drafting committee took notice of the use of the term "manifestly unreasonable" in Revised Uniform Limited Liability Company Act §110(d) (2006); Uniform Limited Partnership Act §110(b) (2001), Revised Uniform Partnership Act §103(b) (1997), Uniform Limited Liability Company Act §103(b) (1996), and intended a similar meaning here.
+See Mark J. Loewenstein, Fiduciary Duties and Unincorporated Business Entities: In Defense of the "Manifestly

+Unreasonable" Standard, 41 Tulsa L. Rev. 411 (2006).

 Relationship to Mandatory Rules and the Uniform Trust Code.
-Section 105(a)

-38 provides that the law of this state pertaining to common-law trusts supplements this act.

-39 However, Section 105(b) provides that, except for the mandatory rules scheduled above in

-- 40 Section 103(c), the governing instrument of a statutory trust may override or modify the - 41 application to the statutory trust of any rule pertaining to common-law trusts.
-Accordingly, in a - 42 jurisdiction that has also enacted the Uniform Trust Code (UTC), the UTC will apply to a - 43 statutory trust, but only to the extent that the UTC's provisions are not displaced by this act or - 44 the governing instrument.
-No provision of the UTC, including the rules stated in UTC §105 that - 45 are mandatory with respect to a common-law trust, is mandatory with respect to a statutory trust. - 46 Likewise, any common law rule that is mandatory with respect to a common-law trust may
+Section 105(a) provides that the law of this state pertaining to common-law trusts supplements this act.
+However, Section 105(b) provides that, except for the mandatory rules scheduled above in Section 103(c), the governing instrument of a statutory trust may override or modify the application to the statutory trust of any rule pertaining to common-law trusts.
+Accordingly, in aan enacting_jurisdiction that has also enacted the Uniform Trust Code (UTC), the UTC will apply to a statutory trust, but only to the extent that the Code's_UTC's provisions are not displaced by this act or the governing instrument.
+No provision of the UTC, including the rules stated in UTC \\$105 that are mandatory with respect to a common-law trust, is mandatory with respect to a statutory trust.
+Likewise, any common law rule that is mandatory with respect to a common-law trust may nonetheless be overridden with respect to a statutory trust by the governing instrument of the statutory trust.
+In sum, the governing instrument of a statutory trust may override or alter any rule of trust law other than those scheduled in \\$103(c) of this act.